soundpaint/rp2040pio-docs/monitor.rst

    After a full reset, the ``unassemble`` command will show that the instruction memory is cleared.

-Note that the ``unassemble`` command shows the instruction memory for the first of both PIOs, *PIO0*, and as viewed from the perspective of state machine 0 (*SM0*).
-The ``unassemble`` command provides options to select a different PIO or SM, as you can find out by yourself by querying the detailed command help with the ``unassemble -h`` command.
+Note that the ``unassemble`` command by default shows the instruction memory for the first of both PIOs, *PIO0*, and as viewed from the perspective of state machine 0 (*SM0*).
+The ``unassemble`` command provides options to select a different PIO or SM, as you can find out by yourself by querying the detailed command help with the ``unassemble --help`` command.
 State machines 0, 1, 2 and 3 of a PIO share the same program memory, but the appearance of instructions not only depends on the instruction op-code, but also on settings of the particular state machine, such as its *side-set*, as we will see later.
-Therefore, specifying the state machine is essential for correct display of the instruction.
+Therefore, selecting a state machine is essential for correct display of the instruction.

 The line printed in red color marks the current location of the *program counter* (also known as *instruction pointer*), which is also individual to each specific state machine and therefore also may change, when viewing the same instruction memory listing from the perspective of a different state machine.

+By default, the unassemble command displays all of the 32 memory instructions.
+If you want to see only an excerpt of the instruction memory, use options ``--address`` and ``--count``.

 Set Up a Program
 ----------------